Who We Are

 Simone Chriss J.D. (she/her/hers)

-Simone Chriss began working at SLC in 2016 after graduating from the University of Florida Levin College of Law, where she received her J.D. with honors.
-Chriss is the Director of the organization's Transgender Rights Initiative, developed by SLC to fill a gap in access to justice by systemically providing assistance to the transgender community in areas such as access to name and gender marker changes, obtaining accurate IDs, representation in educational proceedings, protection from discriminatory policies, and more.
+Simone Chriss is a civil rights lawyer in Florida and the Director of the Transgender Rights Initiative at Southern Legal Counsel, a public interest non-profit law firm in Gainesville, Florida.
+Chriss graduated from the University of Florida Levin College of Law, where she received her J.D. with honors.
+Chriss developed SLC’s Transgender Rights Initiative in 2017 to fill a gap in access to justice by systemically providing assistance to the transgender community in areas such as access to name and gender marker changes, obtaining accurate IDs, representation in educational proceedings, protection from discriminatory policies, and more.
 She conducts LGBTQ+ cultural competency trainings and transgender rights trainings statewide and nationally, and presents transgender name and gender marker change workshops throughout Florida.
-She is currently engaged in litigation against the State of Florida with federal lawsuits challenging the discriminatory exclusion of coverage for gender-affirming medical care through Florida’s Medicaid Program and the State Employee health insurance program, as well as active federal litigation challenging the Florida law known as “Don’t Say Gay/Trans.”

 Dr. Jen Evans (she/her/hers)